BioGRID/BioGRID-Annotation/README.md

 + Run: **python QUICK_buildProteinIdentifiers.py** - This will generate a quick lookup table of protein identifiers.

 + Run: **python QUICK_buildProteinFeatures.py** - This will generate a quick lookup table of protein features.

+#### TESTING
+These calls are mostly for internal BioGRID based testing to validate the final resulting annotation before rolling it out to various different applications within our ecosystem.
+Likely not of much use to third parties.